Higher-order Lie bracket approximation and averaging of control-affine systems with application to extremum seeking: Higher-order averaging of control-affine systems via chronological calculus

-{ Moreover, one can directly relate the trajectories approximation established above, asymptotic stability of the averaged system of order $r=r^*$, and the concept of practical stability straightforwardly (see \cite{moreau2000practical}).
-We provide the following theorem.} \begin{theorem} { Suppose that the time-varying system \eqref{eqn:dxdtauepsilon} and the time-invariant system for \eqref{eqn:averaged_prem} for all $r$ are well-posed.
-If the system \eqref{eqn:averaged_prem} for some $r=r^*$ has an equilibrium point $\bar{\bm{x}}^*\in \mathbb{D}_0$ that is asymptotically locally uniformly stable, then the system \eqref{eqn:dxdtauepsilon} is practically uniformly asymptotically stable for $\mathbb{D}_0$. } \end{theorem} { \textit{Proof:} The well-posedeness clearly guarantees Hypothesis 1 in \cite{moreau2000practical} is satisfied.
-From Proposition \ref{prop:vanishingBounds}, it is the case that Hypothesis 2 in \cite{moreau2000practical} is also satisfied. }
+{ Moreover, one can directly relate the trajectories approximation established above, asymptotic stability of the averaged system of order $r=r^{*}$, and the concept of practical stability \cite{moreau2000practical} straightforwardly.
+We provide the following theorem.} \begin{theorem} { If the system \eqref{eqn:averaged_prem} for some $r=r^{*}$ has an equilibrium point $\bar{\bm{x}}^{*}\in \mathbb{D}_0$ that is asymptotically locally uniformly stable, then the system \eqref{eqn:dxdtauepsilon} is practically uniformly asymptotically stable for $\mathbb{D}_0$. } \end{theorem} { \begin{proof} It follows immediately from \xref{prop:vanishingBounds} that for any fixed time horizon $\tau_f>0$, the error bound between the solution of \eqref{eqn:dxdtauepsilon} and solution of \eqref{eqn:averaged_prem} in the time domain $\tau \in [0,\tau_f]$ can be made arbitrarily small.
+That is, for any $\tau_f>0$, $\epsilon^{r+1}\tau_f^{r+1} \rightarrow 0$ as $\epsilon \rightarrow 0$, or equivalently as $\omega \rightarrow \infty$. \end{proof} }

 { Finally, for computing $r$-order averaging (also referred to in literature sometimes as logarithms) for the averaged system in \eqref{eqn:averaged_prem}, one should compute $r$ terms (partial sum) of the series \eqref{eqn:voltera}.
-Simplifications using properties of Lie brackets can be used so that one can get $\mathscr{G}_r$ expressions (e.g., \eqref{eqn:commutators}).
+Simplifications using properties of Lie brackets can be used so that one can get $\mathscr{G}_r$ expressions (e.g.,~\eqref{eqn:commutators}).
 After that, one divides by $T'$ (per \eqref{eq:Lambda_theorem}).
 For more details, the reader can refer \cite[Section 2.2.2]{vela2003averagingThesis}.
 First four logarithms are provided below \cite{Maggia2020higherOrderAvg}: }

-\section{Higher-order Lie bracket approximation and application to extremum seeking}
+\section{Higher-order {\?{Lie}} bracket approximation and application to extremum seeking}